npcole/npyscreen/docs/UserDoc.rst

 	*id* should be a string that uniquely identifies the form.  *fm* should be a Form object.
 Note that this version only stores a weakref.proxy inside NPSAppManaged - in contrast to the .addForm version.

 .addForm(*id*, *FormClass* ...)
 	This version creates a new form and registers it with the NPSAppManaged instance.
 It returns a weakref.proxy to the form object.  *id* should be a string that uniquely identifies the Form.  *FormClass* should be the class of form to create.
 Any additional arguments will be passed to the Form's constructor.
+In most cases, you should use the *registerForm* method and not this one.

 All Forms registered with an NPSAppManaged instance can access the controlling application as *self.parentApp*.